 If you are worried about your personal safety at a destination, Atlas Travel Insurance offers the most overall benefits to protect the well-being of you and your companions.
 One benefit unique to this plan is crisis response, which includes a ransom threat, theft of personal belongings, or other crisis response fees.
 Travelers may access up to $10,000 in benefits, with an option to purchase an additional $90,000 in insurance.
 The add-on crisis response insurance also includes natural disaster evacuation benefits.
 Should your emergency require a reunion with a loved one, this travel insurance plan may extend up to $100,000 for a maximum of a 15-day visit.
 Bedside visits are covered up to $1,500, while return of minor children are covered up to $50,000.
 If your pets are traveling with you, Atlas Travel Insurance may help them get home as well: the plan offers up to $1,000 of coverage.

 As with most travel insurance plans, Atlas Travel Insurance also offers coverage for trip interruption, lost checked luggage, and travel delay.
 If your trip is interrupted for a covered reason, this plan offers up to $10,000 in coverage.
-If your bags don’t arrive with your airplane, they can be covered for up to $500.
+Lost checked luggage can be covered for up to $1,000.
 And if you are delayed up to two days, this plan offers up to $100 per day after a 12-hour delay requiring an unplanned overnight stay.

 Because of the complexity and customization of this plan, your insurance plan price will definitely vary, so be sure to read the description of coverage carefully.
 It’s safe to say that you can expect to pay more if you need a high overall maximum limit with a low deductible.
 To get the best coverage, consider how much you could comfortably pay in an emergency, and balance that against the length of your trip.
 The longer you will be gone, the higher overall maximum limit you will need.